Yikai-Wang/3D-Free-Form-Deformation/README.md

 FFD Algorithm(Hope it is right.)

- Load obj file(To a list)
+ Load obj file

+Change data in VTK

 TODO:

-Change data in VTK????
+GUI